MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/BingAdsApp.md

 |Type|Description|
 |-|-
 [AdGroupSelector](./AdGroupSelector.md)|Selector of all ad groups in the current account.
 By default, the selector returns all ad groups in this account.
-You can also use the selector's methods to return a filtered list of ad groups.
+Use the selector's methods to filter the list of ad groups.

 <!--
 ## <a name="ads"></a>ads